 Hundreds flee as refugee standoff at Bicske continues

-An estimated 300 refugees escaped the train station at Bicske today, as others remained and continued a standoff with police, MTI reported.
-Refugees spent the night on the train, which stopped in Bicske yesterday, interrupting its journey to Sopron, Hungarian news agency MTI reported.
-The refugees have refused to leave the train to be taken to the nearby refugee facility.
+An estimated 300 refugees fled the train station at Bicske today, as others continued a standoff with police, Hungarian news agency MTI reported.
+Refugees spent the night on the train, which stopped in Bicske yesterday instead of going to Sopron near the Hungarian border, MTI reported.
+The refugees have refused to leave the train to be taken to a nearby refugee facility.

 Police hand soft drinks to refugees who refuse to leave the train stopped in Bicske.
 (Photo: MTI)